-First Thursday of the Month | 6pm | 211 Water Street | Free
+First Thursday of the Month | 6pm | 211 Water Street | $5

 About Bowne & Co.

 Established by Robert Bowne in 1775, Bowne & Co. holds the distinction of being New York’s oldest operating business under the same name.
 After growing as a financial printer throughout the 19th and 20th centuries, Bowne & Co.
 Inc. partnered with the Seaport Museum in 1975 to open a 19th century-style print shop at 211 Water Street in the South Street Seaport Historic District.
 Today, it is comprised of the Bowne & Co.
-Printing Office––a workspace that continues the age-old tradition of job (or small batch) printing using historic presses from South Street Seaport Museum’s working collection––and Bowne & Co.
+Printing Office—a workspace that continues the age-old tradition of job (or small batch) printing using historic presses from South Street Seaport Museum’s working collection—and Bowne & Co.
 Stationers, a 19th century-style emporium selling gifts and fine goods.

 Enjoy More That the Museum Offers

-Access to the historic ships and exhibition galleries at the Seaport Museum is not included with this event.
-If you would like to explore more that the Museum has to offer, book in advance or ask Museum staff about admission tickets, available Saturday and Sunday from 11am to 5pm when you check in.
+Access to the historic ships and exhibitions on view is not included with your ticket to this event.
+If you would like to explore more that the Museum has to offer, book in advance or ask Museum staff about General Admission tickets when you check in.

 Bowne & Co.